funcool/rumext/doc/user-guide.md

 If you want to pass dependencies, you have two ways:

-- passing a JS array
+- passing a JS array as a first argument (like in React but with inverted order).
-- using the `rumext.v2/deps` helper
+- using the `rumext.v2/deps` helper:

 ```clojure
 (mf/use-effect